-These online courses are attractive to students who previously would have been identified as “nontraditional”— i.e., students who don’t fall into the 18-22 year age range and who do not live on or near campus.
+These online courses are attractive to students who previously would have been identified as “nontraditional”— i.e., students who don’t fall into the 18–22-year age range and who do not live on or near campus.
 Students with children and full-time jobs find MOOCS to be the more convenient option to fulfilling online degrees and programs.
 The ability to take courses online from the comfort of their own homes has opened up the possibility of getting an education for many people who otherwise might not find the time.
 Additionally, these tuition-free courses are finding favor with students whose families struggle to afford a traditional college experience.

-Credibility of online learning
+Assessing the credibility of online learning

 Students who are dedicated to online learning tend to be independent learners and excellent time managers.
 Those skills translate into being able to take instruction and produce results without a lot of hand-holding.
 Students who take MOOCS are usually doing so because a traditional class schedule wouldn't fit into their already busy lives.
-By enrolling in online courses, students are responsible for finding and scheduling the time to learn the material and produce high quality projects and assignments by due dates.
+By enrolling in online courses, students are responsible for finding and scheduling the time to learn the material and produce high-quality projects and assignments by their due dates.

 It takes a certain level of technological know-how to navigate the various online programs and tools that are out there.
 Access to a reliable computer or mobile device is mandatory as well.
 Students have to be ready to pick up a new set of technology skills depending on the type of course they are enrolled in for credit.
-This flexibility is increasingly sought after by businesses that are expected to use social media and other online marketing tools in order to grow closer connections to its customers and partners.
+This flexibility is increasingly sought after by businesses that use social media and other online marketing tools in order to grow closer connections to its customers and partners.

 Not every MOOC will earn you credit toward a future degree, unfortunately.
 However, you may be able to receive college credit for successfully completing a MOOC if it satisfies a school's requirements.
 Be sure to inquire with your college(s) of interest about their credit policies to see if it's a possibility.
 If more schools get on board with awarding credits for MOOCs, it could lower tuition across the board for post-secondary education and open up the opportunity to earn a degree to many more high school graduates than before.
-This could mean that high school students could earn more college credits while being dually enrolled in high school and college.
+High school students could earn more college credits while being dually enrolled in high school and college.
 With students beginning college courses earlier and at a more affordable price, there could be an influx of young professionals into the small business/entrepreneurial world.

-Levels of engagement
+Levels of engagement in MOOCs